Quickguides

 • confidentiality and entering into appropriate confidentiality undertakings;

-• the convening of a preliminary conference by the expert to plan and agree a timetable for the provision of submissions, documents and other evidentiary material;
+• the convening of a procedural conference by the expert to plan and agree a timetable for the provision of submissions, documents and other evidentiary material; and

 • the timing of the determination and what it is to contain, including a statement of reasons in such form as the expert considers reasonably appropriate, having regard to the amount and the complexity of the dispute.

-In the normal course, an expert will be appointed because he or she possesses a particular skill set which makes that person a suitable choice to determine the issue.
+In the normal course, an expert will be appointed because they possess a particular skill set that makes that person a suitable choice to determine the issue.
 In those circumstances, it is prudent to give the expert some flexibility as to the manner in which the process is to be conducted.
-Often the clauses will expressly provide for the expert to proceed in any manner he or she thinks fit subject to complying with certain minimum requirements and enable the expert to conduct any investigation which he or she considers necessary to make the determination, examine such documents and interview such persons as he or she may require.13
+Often the clauses will expressly provide for the expert to proceed in any manner they think fit subject to complying with certain minimum requirements and enable the expert to conduct any investigation that they consider necessary to make the determination, and examine such documents and interview such persons as they may require.14

 Agreement with expert

-It is not unusual to find a clause which makes the commencement of the expert determination conditional on the parties entering into an agreement with the expert.
-Considerable care must be taken with these clauses which can form the basis of a challenge to the expert determination process on the basis that they create an agreement to agree.
+It is not unusual to find a clause that makes the commencement of the expert determination conditional on the parties entering into an agreement with the expert.
+Considerable care must be taken with these clauses to limit the scope for a challenge to the expert determination process on the basis that the clause creates an agreement to agree.
 An expert determination clause, like any alternate dispute resolution clause, must prescribe the conduct required of the parties for participation in the process with sufficient certainty in order to be enforceable.

 If execution of a form of agreement is to be a pre-requisite to the commencement of the expert determination, then it is prudent to specify the form of agreement.
-Alternatively, if you do not intend to require a formal agreement then you need to make sure an expert will agree to determine the matter, which is likely to depend on whether the expert is satisfied as to his or her ability to be paid and the extent of his or her liability including the terms of the release and indemnity.
+Alternatively, if you do not intend to require a formal agreement then you need to make sure an expert will agree to determine the matter, which is likely to depend on whether the expert is satisfied as to their ability to be paid and the extent of their liability including the terms of the release and indemnity.

 The expert is not an arbitrator

-Where the parties wish to refer the issue to expert determination, it is common for the expert determination clause to state that the person to decide the relevant issue is an expert and not an arbitrator and that the process is that of an expert determination and not an arbitration.
-The effect of the words “acting as an expert and not as an arbitrator” is to avoid the necessity for the valuer to hear evidence and the parties and to determine judicially between them.
-They enable the valuer to rely on his or her own investigations, skill and judgment.14
+Where the parties wish to refer an issue to expert determination, it is common for the expert determination clause to state that the person to decide the relevant issue is an expert and not an arbitrator and that the process is that of an expert determination and not an arbitration.
+The effect of the words “acting as an expert and not as an arbitrator” is to avoid the necessity for the valuer to hear evidence from the parties and to determine judicially between them.
+They enable the valuer to rely on his or her own investigations, skill and judgment.15

 Where the parties fail to identify whether the person is to act as an arbitrator or an expert there is no presumption that the person acts in one capacity or the other.
-Accordingly, where a party wishes to have the benefit of an expert determination rather than an arbitration, it is prudent to include such a clause which will be regarded as significantly indicative of the intention of the parties as to the nature of the task to be undertaken, but such a clause is not conclusive of its character.15
+Accordingly, where a party wishes to have the benefit of an expert determination rather than an arbitration, it is prudent to include such a clause which will be regarded as significantly indicative of the intention of the parties as to the nature of the task to be undertaken.
+However, such a clause is not conclusive of the character of the process.16

-If there is any doubt, the issue may be resolved by examining the procedure to be adopted, assuming, of course, that the clause sets out the process to be followed.
+If there is any doubt as to the character of the process, the issue may be resolved by examining the procedure to be adopted, assuming, of course, that the clause sets out the process to be followed.
 If the procedure is in the nature of a judicial inquiry, then it is more likely that the clause will be held to be an agreement to arbitrate.
 Some indicia of such an inquiry include whether:

 • the parties have the right to be heard if they so desire;